Joe-V2/Blue-Mountain/README.md

 * Changes the background and sprites to reflect the time of day

 Known bugs:
-* image clipping during rotations as the sun and moon sprites are larger than 200px either way
 * slight lag acquiring gps data for the first time